2016–2017 video game voice actor strike: Impact

-Some game developers were critical of the actors' demands in relation to their work compensation.
-It also caused accusations between actors, with Felicia Day calling the current actor that portrayed Chloe in "Before the Storm" a "scab" on Twitter.
-PCGamesN noted that Burch does not resent the producers as she still worked on the game as a story consultant.
+Kotaku reported some game developers were critical of the actors' demands in relation to their work compensation.
+It also caused accusations between actors, with Felicia Day calling DeVries a "scab" in a tweet that she later deleted.
+PCGamesN noted that Burch did not resent the producers as she still worked on the game as a story consultant.

-It was the first such organized strike within the video game industry and the first voice actors' strike in 17 years, as well as the first strike within the merged SAG-AFTRA organization.
+It was the first such organized strike within the video game industry and the first voice actor strike in 17 years, as well as the first strike within the merged SAG-AFTRA organization.
 As of April 26, 2017, it is the longest strike within SAG, surpassing both the 95-day 1980 Emmy Awards strike, as well as the 180-day 2000 commercials strike.

 Other members of SAG-AFTRA, and other entertainment workers' unions, looked to the voice actor strike as a possible point in their favor during pending contract renegotiations, in light of how many entertainment industries are transitioning towards digital and streaming media; notably, the main SAG-AFTRA contract for film and television industries is due to expire in June 2017, and the solidarity behind the video game voice actors could be used as leverage in these negotiations.
 SAG-AFTRA and the film and television producers were able to reach a negotiated agreement for new terms in early July, preventing a possible strike action.

 The video game industry itself has not had any type of trade union concept due to its origins in the tech sector and the white-collar nature of the industry, though there have been some efforts towards forming such unions.
 The voice actor strike had reengaged discussions about unionization of video game programmers and developers.